-The winery is located in the municipality of Casteggio (province of Pavia) in the Italian region Lombardy
+The estate is located in the municipality of Casteggio (province of Pavia) in the Italian region Lombardy

 , The name originated in the early 19th century.
-It derives from "fraccia" (meaning rubble) and refers to the reddish clay soil.
+It is derived from "fraccia" (meaning rubble) and refers to the reddish clay soils.
 It was founded by Mario Odero towards the end of the First World War (1914-1918) and then expanded by his son Giorgio (1901-1983).
 The wine was delivered to the Italian royal court in the 1930s.
-Since the 1980s, the company is run by Margherita Radici Odero, the responsible oenologist is Giancarlo Scaglione.
-In the 1990s, the winemaking was modernized and new vines planted.
+Margherita Radici Odero has been running the business since the 1980s, and the responsible oenologist is Giancarlo Scaglione.
+In the 1990s, winemaking was modernized and new vines planted.

 The vineyards cover a total of 34 hectares.
 They are planted with the red varieties Pinot Nero, Croatina, Merlot, Barbera and Uva Rara, as well as the white varieties Riesling Renano (Rheinriesling) and Chardonnay.
-Dire management is done with the sparing use of organic fertilizer.
-In the selective hand-picking in the period from late August to early October, great value is attached to the physiological maturity
+They are managed with the economical use of organic fertilizers.
+For selective hand picking in the period from late August to early October, great importance is attached to the physiological maturity

-put the grapes.
-The red wines are aged in barriques and in larger barrels to 25 hectoliters.
-They mature between 6 to 18 months, depending on the type of wine.
+of grapes.
+The red wines are aged in barriques as well as in larger barrels up to 25 hectoliters.
+Depending on the type of wine, they mature between 6 and 18 months.
 The product range includes various DOC red and white wines Oltrepò Pavese

 as well as IGT wines.
-It also produces bottle-fermented sect with up to 36 months yeast storage and grappa.
+Bottle-fermented sparkling wines with up to 36 months of yeast storage and grappa are also produced.